0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 To achieve this, pass as many `--premine` flags as you want per address that you want to be initialized with a certain balance on the blockchain.

-Example if we would like to premine 1000 ETH to address `0x3956E90e632AEbBF34DEB49b71c28A83Bc029862` in our genesis block, then we would need to supply the following argument:
+For example, if we would like to premine 1000 ETH to address `0x3956E90e632AEbBF34DEB49b71c28A83Bc029862` in our genesis block, then we would need to supply the following argument:

 ```
 --premine=0x3956E90e632AEbBF34DEB49b71c28A83Bc029862:1000000000000000000000